A note on disjoint hypercyclicity for invertible bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$: Disjoint reiterative hypercyclicity

 Since $X^{N}$ is a reflexive space and $T_{1} \oplus\cdots\oplus T_{N}$ admits a invariant probability measure with full support, then $T_{1}\oplus\cdots\oplus T_{N}$ is reiteratively recurrent and therefore it is reiteratively hypercyclic on $X^{N}$ from Proposition \ref{propo3.2}.
 From Proposition \ref{propo3.3}, ($x$,...,$x$) is a reiteratively hypercyclic vector and thus $T_{1}$,..., $T_{N}$ are disjoint reiteratively hypercyclic which concludes the proof. \end{proof}

-Martin, Menet and Puig \cite{MMP22} showed that for two reiteratively hypercyclic unilateral pseudo-shifts on $\ell^{p}(\mathbb{N})$, $1\leq p <\infty$, if they have the same inducing map, they are disjoint hypercyclic if and only if they are disjoint reiteratively hypercyclic(Theorem 4.3 in \cite{MMP22}).
-Using Theorem \ref{them3.2}, we know if $1< p <\infty$, then this fact hold without the assuming that they have the same inducing map as follows: \begin{corollary} Let $X=\ell^{p}(\mathbb{N})$ ($\ell^{p}(\mathbb{Z})$), $1< p <\infty$ and $N>2$.
-For each integer $i$ with $1\leq i \leq N$, let $T_{i}=T_{f_{i},w_{i}}$ be unilateral(bilateral) pseudo-shifts on $X$.
-Then $T_{1},...,T_{N}$ are disjoint reiteratively hypercyclic if and only if $T_{1},...,T_{N}$ are reiteratively hypercyclic and disjoint hypercyclic. \end{corollary}
+Martin, Menet and Puig \cite{MMP22} showed that for two reiteratively hypercyclic unilateral pseudo-shifts on $\ell^{p}(\mathbb{N})$, $1\leq p <\infty$, if they have the same inducing map, they are disjoint hypercyclic if and only if they are disjoint reiteratively hypercyclic (Theorem 4.3 in \cite{MMP22}).
+Using Theorem \ref{them3.2}, we know if $1< p <\infty$, then this fact hold without the assuming that they have the same inducing map as follows: